cloud-gov/cg-site/_docs/management/custom-domains.md

 If you look up a route mapped to an application in an org or space that you can't access, you'll see `Error retrieving apps: Route not found.`

-If you look up a route that isn't mapped to any application on cloud.gov, you'll see `Error retrieving apps: Could not find matching domain.`
+If you look up a route that isn't mapped to any application on Cloud.gov, you'll see `Error retrieving apps: Could not find matching domain.`